dkm/xcplanner/README.md

 Linking to XC Planner
 ---------------------

-If you&quot;re hosting XC Planner on your own server then you can edit `config.php` to set suitable defaults.
+If you&rsquo;re hosting XC Planner on your own server then you can edit `config.php` to set suitable defaults.
 If you prefer to use an existing installation (e.g. http://www.paraglidingforum.com/xcplanner/) then you can set suitable defaults with a query string.
 The available options are:

 * `location=`_name_
 * `flightType=`_type_
 * `turnpoints=[[`_lat1_`,`_lng1_`],[`_lat2_`,`_lng2_`],`...`]`
 * `start=[`_lat_`,`_lng_`]`

-These can be used to set sensible defaults if you want to link to XC Planner from your XC league&quot;s website.
+These can be used to set sensible defaults if you want to link to XC Planner from your XC league&rsquo;s website.
 For example:

 * OLC 5-point flight around Interlaken: `http://www.paraglidingforum.com/xcplanner/?location=Interlaken&flightType=olc5`
 * CFD FAI triangle around Chamonix: `http://www.paraglidingforum.com/xcplanner/?location=Chamonix&flightType=cfd3c`